Udayraj123/OMRChecker/README.md

 # OMR Checker

-Read OMR sheets fast and accurately using a scanner 🖨 or your phone 🤳.
+Evaluate OMR sheets fast and accurately using a scanner 🖨 or your phone 🤳.

 ## What is OMR?

 OMR stands for Optical Mark Recognition, used to detect and interpret human-marked data on documents.
 OMR refers to the process of reading and evaluating OMR sheets, commonly used in exams, surveys, and other forms.
+The OMR sheet scanning is typically done using a scanner, but with OMRChecker it's supported from a mobile camera as well.

 #### **Quick Links**